gguillau/Data-Science-Portfolio/README.md

     * Collection, reporting, and analysis of website data through the use of Google Analytics software.

-*Tools: Beautiful Soup, Selenium, ntlk, Google Analytics*
+*Tools: TensorFlow, Beautiful Soup, Selenium, pandas, ntlk, Google Analytics*

 ## Practicum by Yandex Projects:
 * **Machine Learning (Python)**